 Build and Design

-Floorstanding speakers will usually cost more than a soundbar or regular speakers.
+Floor standing speakers or also known as tower speakers will usually cost more than a soundbar or regular speakers.
 To protect your investment, you need to find one that is very well-built.
-Good construction won’t only ensure the speakers sound good, but it will also make sure they will last a good long while.
+Good construction won’t only ensure that the speakers sound great, but it will also ensure they will last a good long while.

-Look for floor standing speakers that are made from top quality materials.
+Look for floorstanding speaker systems that are made from top quality materials.
 Are the speakers 2 or 3-way?
-2-way speakers means there are only two channels where the sound is relayed.
-There is usually a driver for highs and one for mids and lows.
-This means there is a dedicated channel for all the high tones while the woofer needs to be in charge of the other end of the spectrum.
+2-way speakers means there are only 2 channels where the sound is relayed.
+There is usually a driver for crystal clear highs and one for mids and lows.
+This means there is a dedicated center channel for all the high tones while the woofer needs to be in charge of the other end of the spectrum.

 A 3-way speaker means there are three dedicated drivers for each section of the audio spectrum.
 In general, a three-way speaker will create accurate sound effects for your home theater, so opt for a 3-way if you can.

-Consider the size of your new floorstanding speakers.
+One thing to consider is the size of your new floorstanding speaker systems.
 Think about your setup and how much room you have to spare.
-Floor standing speakers are known to be large and take up a lot of room.
+These speakers are known to be large and take up a lot of room.
 Some models, such as the Q Acoustics option on our list have a smaller footprint than the Klipsch RP 6000F.

 Larger isn’t always a better option, especially if you don’t have the room for it.
 However, a larger speaker will have more room for extra drivers dedicated to different acoustic effects that can improve your overall experience.
-Larger speakers can generally handle more power, which will equate to louder and more powerful sound.
+Larger speakers can generally handle more energy capacity, which will equate to louder and more powerful sound quality like the Monitor Audio Silver 200.

-Depending on what type of flooring you have, our team suggests looking for speakers with protective footing.
+Depending on what type of flooring you have, our team suggests looking for best speakers available with protective footing.
 This doesn’t affect the sound quality but can definitely protect your floors from scuffs and scrapes.
-Look for ones with rubber feet that will be forgiving against hardwood floors.
+Many people look for ones with rubber feet that will be forgiving against hardwood floors.

 To ensure the longevity of your speakers, there are outdoor options that are humidity and weather-resistant.
 While this may not be the most pressing characteristic to have in a living room setup, it gives more flexibility for placement in an outdoor area.

-Other than the options on our list, other top notch brands that make an amazing floor standing speaker include the SVS Prime Pinnacle, floor speakers from Polk Audio, and other Klipsch Reference Premiere line products.
+Other than the options on our list, other top notch brands that make an amazing floorstanding speaker include the SVS Prime Pinnacle, floor speakers from Polk Audio, Elac Debut 2.0 series, Monitor Audio Silver 200, and other Klipsch Reference Premiere line products.
 They are all made to last.

 If you like amazing sound and bass, the audio quality generated from your floor speakers are imperative.
 It doesn’t matter if you have small rooms or large rooms, your speaker should have no distortion at high volumes and expansive audio that can fill the space.